Dwijad/Dockerize-Kafka-Connect/README.md

 #### Submit a log based CDC source connector

+The Debezium MySQL connector reads the binlog, produces change events for row-level `INSERT`, `UPDATE`, and `DELETE` operations, and emits the change events to Kafka topics.
+Client applications read those Kafka topics.

-The following connector will make use of Debezium source connector which records all changes made to the database when some insert/update/delete events  occured in the database with incrementing+timestamp mode.
+The following connector will make use of Debezium source connector which records all changes made to the database when some insert/update/delete events  occur in the database.

 https://github.com/1ambda/docker-kafka-connect